- Four seed packets

 - Matricaria recutita

 Our organic chamomile flowers are harvested at the peak of freshness.
-Matricaria recutita is a well-known blossom in the herbal tea world and is renowned for its gentle actions, making it an excellent choice for children of all ages as well as adults.
+Matricaria recutita is a well-known blossom in the herbal world and is renowned for its gentle actions.
 German chamomile is most often prepared as an infusion of chamomile tea, and the flowers are widely used in hair and skin care recipes.

 - Silybum marianum